-[Save for any fees payable to the [Managers/Dealers],][Not applicable;] so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer.
-The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business - Amend as appropriate if there are other interests]
+[Save for any fees payable to the [[Joint Lead] Managers/Dealers],][Not applicable;] so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer.
+The [[Joint Lead] Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment

-(When adding any other description, consideration should be given as to whether such matters described constitute "significant new factors" and consequently trigger the need for a supplement to the Base Prospectus under Article 16 of the Prospectus Directive.)
+(When adding any other description, consideration should be given as to whether such matters described constitute "significant new factors" and consequently trigger the need for a supplement to the Base Prospectus under Article 23 of the Prospectus Regulation.)